ibm-cloud-docs/vmwaresolutions/vmonic/ha-dr.md

 # High availability and disaster recovery for VMware Solutions
 {: #ha-dr}

-Learn about high availability and disaster recovery for {{site.data.keyword.vmwaresolutions_full}}.
+Learn about high availability and disaster recovery for {{site.data.keyword.cloud}} for VMware® Solutions.
 {:shortdesc}

 Review the following sections for more information: